jusolibre/BlogAPI/README.md

 This route needs the argument "id" and the article ID. (numeric)
 <br>

-<h4 style="font-size=180%;text-decoration: underline;" id="PATCHarticle">PATCH article :</h4><hr>
+<h4 style="font-size=180%;text-decoration: underline;" id="PATCHarticle">UPDATE an article :</h4><hr>
 <em style="font-size:80%;">This route allows you to update an article.
-To do it, you will have to send a json with the arguments "id" (required), "author" and "message" but they are not required, by using a POST request. <br />
+To do it, you will have to send a json with the arguments "id" (required), "author" and "message" but they are not required, by using a PATCH request. <br />

 For example : To update the article "1", I will have to send that JSON: {"id":1, "author":"Clement", "message": "Hello world!"}.</em>